timescale/docs/mst/create-a-service.md

 # About services
-A Timescale Cloud service is an instance that corresponds to a cloud service provider tier.
+A managed TimescaleDB service is an instance that corresponds to a cloud service provider tier.
 You can access all your services from the `Services` tab within your projects.
-Before you begin, make sure you have [signed up to Timescale Cloud][sign-up] and created your account.
+Before you begin, make sure you have [signed up to a Managed Service for TimescaleDB][sign-up] and created your account.

 ## Create a service
-When you have your account set up, you can log in to the [Timescale Cloud portal][timescale-mst-portal] and create your first service.
+When you have your account set up, you can log in to the [Managed Service for TimescaleDB portal][timescale-mst-portal] and create your first service.

 ### Procedure: Creating a service
-1. [Log in to your Timescale Cloud account][mst-login].
+1. [Log in to your Managed Service for TimescaleDB account][mst-login].
 By default, you start in the `Services` view, showing any services you currently have in your project.
 1. Click `Create a new service`.
 1. In the `Select your service` section, click `TimescaleDB`: